Gold near 5-month high on stimulus hopes

 Bernanke left the door wide open to a further easing of monetary policy but gave few hints on any imminent action.
 Gold benefits from loose monetary policy, as rampant cash printing boosts inflation outlook and drives investors to gold, seen as a good hedge against rising prices.

-Gold bugs have in recent weeks pinned hopes on another round of quantitative easing from the Fed, also known as QE3, and pushed gold up nearly 5 percent over the past two weeks.
+Gold bugs have in recent weeks pinning hopes on another round of quantitative easing from the Fed, also known as QE3, and pushed gold up nearly 5 percent over the past two weeks.

 "Central banks are still hurtling towards more cash-printing, as they are under pressure to be doing something actively, which is good for gold," said a Hong Kong-based trader.